 #3.
 Create a Cover Letter for Each Summer Job

 Once the CV has been created, work on your cover letter.
-Each summer job you apply for should have it’s own tailored cover letter.
+This is the letter that introduces you to your potential employer, before they even read your CV.
+Each summer job you apply for should have its own tailored cover letter.

 Include details like: